-The measurement of the statutory walking distance to the nearest qualifying school is not necessarily the shortest distance by road.
-It is measured by the shortest available route, that is not classed as hazardous for a child to walk, accompanied as necessary by an appropriate adult.
+The measurement of the statutory walking distance is not necessarily the shortest distance by road.
+It is measured by the shortest available route along which a child, accompanied as necessary, may walk safely.
 As such, the route measured will include footpaths, bridleways, and other pathways, in addition to recognised roads.
-Please note: private driveways/private roads are excluded from the measurement.
-And hazardous routes are only considered when a child is attending the nearest qualifying school.
+Please note: private driveways are excluded from the measurement.